PAUL RUTHERFORD trombone (on all except A5 & B3) &

 Total time 194:48

 Paul Rutherford formed Iskra 1903 in 1970 with Derek Bailey and Barry Guy.
-All three musicians had worked together in larger groups, starting off with the 1966/7 edition of the Spontaneous Music Ensemble that can be heard on WITHDRAWAL (Emanem 4020).
+All three musicians had worked together in larger groups, starting off with the 1966/7 edition of the Spontaneous Music Ensemble that can be heard on WITHDRAWAL (Emanem 5040), waiting to be reissued).
 However, they had a strong desire to work as a percussionless trio.
-It's not that they were or are anti-percussion - each of them have subsequently worked in various settings with numerous percussionists - itís just that they felt a need for this sort of instrumentation.
+It's not that they were or are anti-percussion - each of them have subsequently worked in various settings with numerous percussionists - it’s just that they felt a need for this sort of instrumentation.
+(Rutherford, Guy and occasionally Bailey had worked in the 1967 edition of Amalgam - an early improvising group without a drummer.)

 Rutherford named the group after 'Iskra' (the Russian word for spark) which was the paper that Lenin edited before the Russian Revolution.
 The '19' indicates 20th century music, and the '03' is the number of performers.
-(There were occasions when the group became Iskra 1904 with the addition of Evan Parker, while Rutherford's larger groups have been known as Iskra 1912 and Iskrastra.)
+There were occasions when the group became Iskra 1904 with the addition of Evan Parker, while Rutherford's larger groups have been known as Iskra 1912 and Iskrastra.
+(Any suggestion that the name has anything to do with the year 1903 is simply unresearched conjecture.)

 The 1970 ICA concert was one of their earliest performances as a trio.
 Neither the group nor its members had quite acquired all the distinctive characteristics that were reached in subsequent years.
 However, one could hardly say that this mostly laidback and sublime music was immature.
 One unique aspect was Rutherford's extensive use of piano, something he was experimenting with at the time - he even did some solo gigs as a pianist.

-Additional material from this concert recently turned up on a tape labelled "ICA Offcuts".
+Additional material from this concert subsequently turned up on a tape labelled "ICA Offcuts".
 After all these years it is not possible to ascertain exactly where these extracts were cut off from - they can just be listened to as three bonuses in their own right at the start of the second CD.
-(Around this time, the trio recorded somewhat subdued music for a film, which can be heard as BUZZ SOUNDTRACK on Emanem 4066.)
+(Around this time, the trio recorded somewhat subdued music for a film, which can be heard as BUZZ SOUNDTRACK on Emanem 4066 – not as free-wheeling as the music in this collection, but still very worthwhile.)

 The first edition of Iskra 1903 arguably reached its peak two years later.
-In addition to all the evidence on this CD set, there is a fine 1972 concert that has not been issued yet.
+In addition to all the evidence on this CD set, there is a fine 1972 Goldsmith's College concert recording that was recently issued as GOLDSMITHS on Emanem 5013.
 The fully fledged 1972 studio session heard here was recorded to make up the other half of the double Incus LP.

 Unfortunately, it has not been possible to locate the tapes for Improvisations 2-11, so these pieces had to be taken off the Incus LPs.
 In spite of using some noise reduction, the inherent limitations of vinyl are noticeable.
 However, this music is too good and too important not to be available again.